faster than deflate compressors

 What formats are faster tha ZIP on modern hardware?

-With WinRar, creating a RAR (PPMd algorithm) at fastest compression level resulted in a smaller archive AND took less time.
+With WinRar, creating a RAR (PPMd algorithm) at fastest compression level resulted in a smaller archive AND took slightly less time than creating a ZIP archive with same app at same compression setting, with even more evident advantage in extraction speed.

-The same holds true with PeaZip with 7Z LZMA2 at fastest compression level, with extraction being almost twice faster than Deflate and even faster than with RAR PPMd, a bonus that is especially important for content distribution.
+The same holds true with PeaZip with 7Z LZMA2 being faster than ZIP on the same app at fastest compression level, with the additional bonus of 7Z extraction being over twice faster than fastest Deflate implementation, a feature that is especially important for content distribution.

 Conclusions in brief:

-1. On modern machines using RAR or 7Z format at fastest compression level provide faster compression, and especially faster extraction, than using traditional ZIP format - even benchmarking the fastest Deflate ZIP implementations and employing fastest compression settings for Deflate.
+On modern machines using RAR or 7Z format at fastest compression level can provide both compression ratio and speed improvements (and especially faster extraction) than using traditional ZIP format.

 Learn more about how to use Brotli and Zstandard compression in 7z files, how to create RAR archives directly from PeaZip GUI (providing WinRar is available on the machine), and how to create ZIP archives.